Authorities charge 10 current and former California police officers in corruption case – KION546

 Associated Press

-SAN FRANCISCO (AP) — Authorities have charged 10 current or former police officers at two Northern California departments in a federal corruption investigation, they said Thursday as they outlined a range of allegations from engaging in fraud aimed at boosting pay to violating residents’ civil rights.
+SAN FRANCISCO (AP) — Federal authorities have charged 10 current and former Northern California police officers in a corruption investigation.

-Ismail J. Ramsey, U.S. Attorney for the Northern District of California, announced the charges against current or former officers of the police departments in Antioch and Pittsburg, two San Francisco Bay Area cities.
-Arrest warrants were served Thursday in California, Texas and Hawaii, said Robert Tripp, special agent in charge of the FBI’s San Francisco Field Office.
+Ismail J. Ramsey, U.S. Attorney for the Northern District of California, announced the charges Thursday during a news conference.
+Arrest warrants were served Thursuday in California, Texas and Hawaii, said Robert Tripp, special agent in charge of the FBI’s San Francisco Field Office.

-“Any breach the public’s trust is absolutely unacceptable,” Tripp said while discussing charges against Antioch officers that include using their official positions as officers to deprive people of their rights.

 Tripp said the arrests were the result of a two-year investigation.
 Authorities said early in the news conference that nine were charged, but later confirmed there were 10.

-Charges against Morteza Amiri, Eric Allen Rombough and Devon Christopher Wenger say the three Antioch police officers conspired between February 2019 and March 2022 “to injure, oppress, threaten and intimidate residents of Antioch, California,” authorities said.
+Charges against Morteza Amiri, Eric Allen Rombough and Devon Christopher Wenger say the three conspired with each other and others “to injure, oppress, threaten and intimidate residents of Antioch, California.”

+A copy of the indictment says the charges stem from actions by the three Antioch police officers between February 2019 and March 2022.

 The charges against the three include one count of conspiracy against rights and multiple counts of deprivation of rights under color of law.
 Amiri also faces one count of destruction, alteration or falsification of records in a federal investigation.